6daniel32/WorkshopInvoicer/README.md

 3. Execute "docker compose up" and you will have your local lamp structure working.

+## Executing tasks in your environment

-4. Execute "docker compose run phpunit" and you will test your code
+1. Execute "docker compose run -rm phpunit" and you will test your code

-5. Execute "docker compose run composer" and you will install the dependencies
+2. Execute "docker compose run -rm composer" and you will install the dependencies